Abdulkhadir63/Adventureworks-Data-Lakehouse-Pipeline/README.md

 To solve this, I implemented stateful high-water mark timestamp tracking (`silver_processed_timestamp`).

 During each run, the pipeline queries the target Delta Lake table for the max timestamp threshold, reads only newly landed records, and merges them atomically into the Delta Lake tables using MERGE (`UPSERT`) statements.

+In addition to the timestamp-based processing logic, the Bronze ingestion uses Databricks Auto Loader checkpoints to maintain file-processing state, while the Silver layer uses Structured Streaming checkpoints to maintain streaming progress between runs.

 This approach eliminates unnecessary re-computation while ensuring absolute data consistency.